Cigna Corporation [CI] – A Stock with value that transcends speculation

 Cigna Corporation [NYSE:CI]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Cigna Corporation [CI], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Cigna Corporation [CI], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
 On average, stock market experts give CI an Buy rating.
-The average 12-month price forecast for this stock is $147.20, with the high estimate being $288.00, the low estimate being $181.00 and the median estimate amounting to $253.00.
-This is compared to its latest closing price of $130.06.
+The average 12-month price forecast for this stock is $169.54, with the high estimate being $288.00, the low estimate being $176.00 and the median estimate amounting to $253.00.
+This is compared to its latest closing price of $156.82.

 Fundamental Analysis of Cigna Corporation [CI]